 Gabrielle Asprey

-She provides Professional Supervision to staff of a number of national organisations, who are involved in direct client support.
-She encourages supervisees to undertake critical self-reflection, examine their values and beliefs and gain insight into balancing personal and work-life.
+Gabrielle provides professional supervision to staff of several national organisations involved in direct client support, encouraging critical self-reflection, examination of values and beliefs, and insight into balancing personal and work life.

 Abstracts this author is presenting: